srcimon/screwbox/UNRELEASED-CHANGES.md

 - Renamed `Line` properties `start` and `end`
 - `SoftBodyComponents` requires last entity to link back to the first one
 - Slightly improved performance of `TargetMovementSystem`
+- Skip rendering of polygons out of viewport (#869)

 ### 📦 Dependency updates